danfuzz/samizdat/doc/language-guide/03-functions.md

 The declarations to a function consist of the following, in order:

-* The name (optional, except if the function is being bound directly to a variable).
+* The name.
 This provides a name for the function, which serves three
   purposes:

-  * It provides a name that can be used when calling the function self-recursively.
+  * It provides a name that can be used when calling the function.
   * It provides a name that is visible in some debugging contexts (such as when generating stack traces).
-  * In a function *statement*, it provides the name of the variable to bind the function to.
+  * It provides the name of the variable to bind the function to.

 * The formal arguments.
 These consist of a comma-separated list of individual argument declarations, all enclosed within parentheses